RonGissin/toolbox/ConfigGeneration/README.md

    4. `HierarchyFilePath` - The path to your `hierarchy.json` file.
    5. `AssemblyToLoadPath` - The path to your executable assembly (the one which is your app's entrypoint).

+2. Adds a package reference to the `ToolBox.ConfigGeneration` package.\
+   Note: The version of the package is defined by the `ConfigGenVersion` variable, and must match between the tool and the library.

-2. Declares a target which:
+3. Declares a target which:
    1. Creates a new tool manifest for your project (if not exists).
    2. Installs the `ConfigGeneration.Tool` dotnet tool locally in your project.
    3. Runs the `toolbox-config-gen` command with your configured msbuild variables to generate the settings files.

-3. Declares another target which copies the generated settings files to your output directory.\
+4. Declares another target which copies the generated settings files to your output directory.\
 This is critical to enable your application to read them during runtime.